nftushar/blockXpert/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A powerful set of AI-driven Gutenberg blocks, including an AI FAQ and AI Product Recommendations for WooCommerce, with comprehensive admin controls.
+A powerful set of AI-driven Gutenberg blocks, including an AI FAQ and Ai Product Recommendations for WooCommerce, with comprehensive admin controls.

 == Description ==